ilveron/cyber-offense-and-defense/notes/10 - Cross-origin resource sharing (CORS) + Clickjacking.md

 The SOP is the **default** origin policy in browsers.
 As the name might suggest, it only allows access to resources within the same origin.
 #### Example
-A script in `https://example.com` can only access to resources coming from the exact same origin (i.e., `https://example.com`).
+A script in `https://example.com` can only access resources coming from the exact same origin (i.e., `https://example.com`).
 Even `https://api.example.com` and `http://example.com` are considered a different origins.

-It is good to have a strict default policy, but many times web applications need to request and access resources from external application (e.g., to consume an API)
+It is good to have a strict default policy, but many times web applications need to request and access resources from external applications (e.g., to consume an API)
 ## Relaxing SOP (by implementing CORS)
 Browsers add the `Origin: <your_origin_here>` header in the HTTP request, and expect the header `Access-Control-Allow-Origin: <that_same_domain_here>` in the HTTP response.
 If the origin is not listed in the response header the browser won't allow access to the resources of the response (even if the response reached the user).